 What do you do after your first light?

-Firstly, make sure that your candle is in a cool wax state before every relight.
+First, make sure that your candle is in a cool wax state before every relight.
 Next, using a tissue (or your fingers as a waste-free option), remove any charred bits of wood by pinching it between your fingers.
 The charred wood will naturally loosen itself away from the wick.
-If you chose the waste-free option, please make sure to wash your hands with warm soapy water to fully remove any black soot from your fingers (and avoid transferring it to any clean white surfaces).
+If you choose the waste-free option, please make sure to wash your hands with warm soapy water to fully remove any black soot from your fingers (and avoid transferring it to any clean white surfaces).